What is BPA?

 In recent years, a great deal of attention has focused on BPA as it is used to make materials that come in contact with food, which are approved by the U.S. Food and Drug Administration (FDA).
 For more information about BPA’s use in food contact products, watch our video:

-In June of 2013, FDA updated its perspective on BPA, stating that “BPA is safe at the very low levels that occur in some foods” and “the use of BPA in food packaging and containers is safe.”
+As of February 2016, FDA stated that “BPA is safe at the current levels occurring in foods.”
+And based on FDA’s ongoing safety review of scientific evidence, the available information continues to “support the safety of BPA for the currently approved uses in food containers and packaging.”
 It is important to note that scientific experts at FDA, and other government bodies around the world, review the full weight of the scientific evidence when making decisions about safety.

 Where is BPA used?